3bodymo/computer-vision-portfolio-1/exercise_2_queue_analysis/README.md

 pip install -r requirements.txt
 ```

-Additionally, make sure to install [TorchReID](https://github.com/KaiyangZhou/deep-person-reid) and download the pretrained ReID model (`resnet50` or `osnet`) before running the notebook.
+Additionally, make sure to install [TorchReID](https://github.com/KaiyangZhou/deep-person-reid) and download the pretrained ReID model [resnet50](https://drive.google.com/file/d/1yiBteqgIZoOeywE8AhGmEQl7FTVwrQmf/view) before running the code.

 ## 🎥 Input Data

 The system takes as input a **stitched dual-view video** which combines:

-- **Right camera view
+- **Right camera view**
-- **Left camera view
+- **Left camera view**

 The queue starts from the left side and progresses toward the right, forming a U-shaped path across the two camera views.

 ## 📐 Queue Detection Logic

 The queue is defined based on each person's location over the x axis.

 ## ⚙️ Implementation Overview

 ### 1. Frame Extraction

-The video is processed at ~3 frames per second using OpenCV.
+The video is processed at ~10 frames per second using OpenCV.

 ### 2. Person Detection

-We use the `YOLOv3` model (`yolov3u.pt`) to detect people in each frame.
+We use the `YOLOv3` model (`yolov3u.pt`) to detect people in each frame through the `PersonDetector` class in the `model.detection` module.
 Detections are filtered by confidence and used to generate bounding boxes.

 ### 3. Feature Extraction and Re-Identification

-- Appearance-based features are extracted using a **pretrained ResNet50 model** from TorchReID.
+- Appearance-based features are extracted using a **pretrained ResNet50 model** from TorchReID through the `PersonReID` class in the `model.reid` module.
 - For each person, an embedding vector is computed.
-- These vectors are matched against a gallery of historical embeddings using cosine similarity (via FAISS) to assign consistent person IDs.
+- These vectors are matched against a gallery of historical embeddings using cosine similarity to assign consistent person IDs.

 ### 4. Cross-Camera Matching